 Online Learning Enters…Stage Left

 The Open University was the first organisation to pilot online learning and distance learning using technology.
-The University improved access to education for those in remote areas, those who longed to study part-time or who needed a more flexible approach to achieving their degree.
+The University improved access to education for those in remote areas, those who longed to study part-time or who needed a more flexible approach to achieve their degree.

 For many years, they led the change.
 But degrees are an expensive and long-term way to retrain.